 - there is no relevant audit information of which the charitable company and the group's auditors are unaware; and - the Trustees have taken all steps that they ought to have taken to make themselves aware of any relevant audit information and to establish that the auditors are aware of that information.

-This report, including the strategic report, was approved and authorised for issue by the Trustees and is signed on their behalf by:
+This report, including the strategic report, was approved by the Trustees on 10th December 2024 and is signed on their behalf by:

 Antoinette Jackson

 A. Jackson - Chair of Trustees